 UFV Service Learning Day – “Education in Action”

-Thank you to everyone you participated in UFV's first ever Service Learning Day.
+Thank you to everyone you participated in UFV's third Service Learning Day.
 The event was a HUGE success, impacting each particiapnt in a different way.
 Stay tuned for our next Service Learning day coming in the Fall semester.

-This past Febrauary 11th and 12th UFV's Student Life Department held the university's first Service Learning Day.
-Twenty UFV students particpated in two social days of action and reflection at the Abbotsford Food Bank warehouse and Fraser Valley Gleaner's Society.
-Free to participate, and with lunch, transportation and a sleepover at UHouse included, participants got a backstage pass to the inside workings of the Food Bank and Gleaner's and insider knowledge on their services in the Fraser Valley.
+This past Febrauary 13th UFV's Student Life Department held the university's first Service Learning Day.
+Twenty UFV students particpated in a full day of action and reflection working closely with the 5 and 2 ministires at Jubilee Park.
+Free to participate, and with lunch, transportation and t-shirt included, participants got a backstage pass to the inside workings of the 5 and 2, and insider knowledge on their services for the homeless in the Fraser Valley.

 A staple event among many of Canada's top universities, Service Learning Day puts into practice the belief that the best lessons happen outside the classroom.
 The day is designed as an introductory event for those interested in getting involved with Student Life, giving back to their community or simply meeting new people on campus.